FRL2019/FRL/README.md

+## Text2Action (EASDRL)

-**Text2Action (EASDRL):** There are three sub-domains in Text2Action: win2k, wikihow and cooking.
+ There are three sub-domains in Text2Action: win2k, wikihow and cooking.
 For each sub-domain, you need to train both Action-Name Extractor and Action-Argument Extractor.

 All parameters are preset in `main.py`, but you need to change some of them according to the sub-domain and the type of extractor.